wonsunahn-autograder/CS1632_Fall2019/exercises/5/README.md

 For Mac or Linux users, please run the corresponding .sh scripts.

-When you run Rand with JPF, you can see from the output that it goes through all possible states, thereby finding the two states with division-by-0 exception errors (I configured JPF to find all possible errors).
+When you run Rand with JPF, you can see from the screen output that it goes through all possible states, thereby finding the two states with division-by-0 exception errors (I configured JPF to find all possible errors).
 Also, when you run JPF, you will get a file named jpf-state-space.dot that is a graph representation of the states that you have traversed.
 The file is in DOT format that is viewable from the Graphviz viewer.
 There is an online version here: http://graphviz.it/.
 All you have to do is open the jpf-state-space.dot on a text editor and copy-paste it to the website.
 Then, you should see a diagram very similar to the one shown above.
 Don't pay attention to the source code line numbers.
 There seems to be a bug in the JPF source code line calculation code.

+So, no we know that there are two defective states, how do we debug?
+You will see that JPF has generated a trace file named [Rand.trace](Rand.trace) of all the choices it had made to get to that state.
+You will see two traces since there are two defective states.
+Pay attention to "cur" value of each Random.nextInt invocation (that is the choice JPF has made for that invocation).
+The first trace shows values of 0, 2 for a, b and the second trace shows cur values of 1, 1 for a, b.
+These are exactly the values that would cause a division-by-0 exception at c = a/(b+a -2).
+In this way, the trace file lets you easily trace through the code to get to the defective state.

 ### JPF on DrunkCarnivalShooter